 The person at the center of this case

-Father of Lawrence William Fishman (deceased); Mother of Lawrence William Fishman (survived)
+Father (deceased); Mother (survived)

 Start here

-On November 28, 1980, Lawrence William Fishman allegedly shot his parents in their Silver Spring, Maryland home, killing his father and wounding his mother.
-Fishman fled to Virginia, disposed of the murder weapon, and disappeared; he remains at large and is wanted for unlawful flight to avoid prosecution.
-Despite decades of investigation, his whereabouts are unknown, though he has known ties to Maryland, Virginia, Connecticut, Wisconsin, England, Israel, and expressed interest in South America.
+On November 28, 1980, Lawrence William Fishman allegedly shot his parents in their Silver Spring, Maryland home, fatally wounding his father and injuring his mother.
+Fishman fled to Virginia, disposed of the murder weapon, and disappeared, becoming a federal fugitive wanted for unlawful flight to avoid prosecution.
+Despite decades of investigation, his whereabouts remain unknown, though he may have ties to the Northeast, Midwest, England, Israel, or South America.

 Try asking